Team Services | TFS 2017

 Branches you create are automatically linked to the work item.

 You can only create a branch once you've added files to the main branch, which is always named

-From Visual Studio or other supported IDE, fetch the contents of the branch you just created.
+Or, if you have extensive file edits or need to add files, then you'll need to work from Visual Studio or other supported IDE.
+You'll want to add a new local branch from the branch you just created.
 For details, see Update code with fetch and pull, Download changes with fetch.
 (While any code editing and committing process will work, we work best with an edition of Visual Studio.)

 Add or modify files in the branch that you created.

 From Visual Studio or other supported IDE, commit and push changes from your local branch to the repository.

 If this is the first time pushing changes from a new branch, you'll need to publish the branch before pushing your changes.
 For more details, see Share code with push.